Greene and Greene: D. L. James House

-In 1923, he built the Charles Sumner Greene Studio, an American Craftsman style home and studio on Lincoln Street south of 13th Avenue in Carmel, from used brick he acquired from a demolished hotel in nearby Pacific Grove.
-The exterior walls of the studio are set in Flemish cross bond with stylized interior carvings.
-Charles used the studio as his personal workspace until his death in 1957.
-The Charles Sumner Greene Studio is listed on the Carmel Inventory Of Historic Resources.
+War I Memorial Arch

 The Carmel-by-the-Sea World War I Memorial Arch was designed by Charles Greene in 1919 and constructed at the intersection of Ocean Avenue and San Carlos Street in Carmel-by-the-Sea.
 The design generally resembles a bell tower of a California mission, the arch made of stone.
 A bronze bell was added in 1996 after Greene's death, which is suspended from a timber beam almost certainly carved by Charles Greene.